odomobo/slime-mold-wallpaper/notes.md

 5. [x] Get simple parameter working in wallpaper engine, to change the background color for example.

+6. [x] Get rendering to texture working.

+7. [ ] Initialize ants texture with noise.

+8. [ ] Render ants texture to screen.

+9. [ ] Paint ants to screen from ants texture.

-6. [ ] Step 1 from seb lague.
+x. [ ] Step 1 from seb lague.
 Compute buffer with all boid information, initialized with maybe random values.
 Pheremone texture initialized to black.
 Compute shader that moves boids and paints to pheremone texture.
 Fragment shader that draws pheremone texture.

-7. [ ] Have boids bounce off walls.
+x. [ ] Have boids bounce off walls.

-8. [ ] Compute shader that blurs pheremone texture.
+x. [ ] Compute shader that blurs pheremone texture.

-9. [ ] Have boids follow pheremones (scanning 3 points in front to determine direction).
+x. [ ] Have boids follow pheremones (scanning 3 points in front to determine direction).

-10. [ ] Add randomness to boids.
+x. [ ] Add randomness to boids.

 ## Additional step ideas: